Profile

 Within the realm of emissions reductions, his major areas of expertise include energy forensics and the business case for energy efficiency; quality assurance of energy-efficiency projects; energy in data centers, laboratories, indoor agriculture, and other high-tech facilities; energy use in computer gaming; federal energy management; real-estate appraisals for green buildings, energy in low-income housing; utilization of the Internet for disseminating energy information and tools; energy access in the developing world; and energy planning and policy more broadly.
 He founded the Home Energy Saver project—a do-it-yourself, web-based energy audit—which pioneered the development of web-based carbon and energy calculators, and has had nearly 10 million users to date.

-Evan frequently writes for popular and trade publications, and has contributed to Forbes, The Guardian, The Los Angeles Times, The San Francisco Chronicle, Slate, Salon, Technology Review, and The Washington Post.
-His work has been reported in publications including The Atlantic, Bloomberg, The Boston Globe, Business Week, CBS Radio, CNN, Discover Magazine, The Economist, The Financial Times, Grist, High Times, Huffpost, The International Herald Tribune, Mother Jones, National Geographic, National Public Radio, Nature, Newsweek, The New York Times, The New Yorker, Politico, Popular Science, Rolling Stone, Salon, Slate, Scientific American, Slate, Time, USA Today, The Wall Street Journal, and Wired.
+Evan frequently writes for popular and trade publications, and has contributed to Forbes, The Guardian, The Los Angeles Times, The San Francisco Chronicle, San Francisco Examiner, Slate, Salon, Technology Review, and The Washington Post.
+His work has been reported in publications including The Atlantic, Bloomberg, The Boston Globe, Business Week, CBS Radio, CNN, Discover Magazine, The Economist, The Financial Times, Grist, High Times, Huffpost, The International Herald Tribune, Mother Jones, National Geographic, National Public Radio, Nature, Newsweek, The New York Times, The New Yorker, Politico, Popular Science, Rolling Stone, San Francisco Chronicle, Slate, Scientific American, Salon, Slate, Time, USA Today, The Wall Street Journal, and Wired.